yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2022/index.md

 When talking about user interface and experience, you can always count on [Docteh](https://github.com/Docteh).

-[In reminiscence of what we reported back in february](https://yuzu-emu.org/entry/yuzu-progress-report-feb-2022/#general-bugfixes-and-ui-changes), Docteh found out that after a crash, the yuzu main window may reopen in some kind of borderless fullscreen… *thing*.
+[In a repeat of what Morph fixed back in february](https://yuzu-emu.org/entry/yuzu-progress-report-feb-2022/#general-bugfixes-and-ui-changes), Docteh found out that after a crash, the yuzu main window may reopen in some kind of borderless fullscreen… *thing*.
 The culprit was {{< gh-hovercard "8400" "the `UILayout\geometry` value in yuzu’s qt-config.ini file." >}}
 A slap in the face and the issue should be gone for good.
 Ouch.